-There is a name that the pioneer of psychometric researcher, Raymond Cattell, has given to the type of intelligence that wanes in old age: “fluid intelligence” is the ability to reason and solve novel problems, independent of accumulated knowledge.
-It’s the ability to analyze problems that you’ve never seen before, to identify patterns and relationships that underpin these problems and to extrapolate from these patterns by using logic.
+Research has also provided a more textured idea of our cognitive ability as it evolves through a lifetime.
+Raymond Cattell, for instance, juxtaposes two kinds of intelligence—“fluid” and “crystallized.”
+“Fluid intelligence” is the ability to reason and solve novel problems, independent of accumulated knowledge.
 This is the stuff of logical problem solving, as well as scientific, mathematical, and technical problem solving.
 It is the form of intelligence tested by I.Q. exams and generally peaks in the twenties.

-Richard E. Nisbett, a cognitive psychologist at the University of Michigan, has long argued that “when it comes to intelligence, experience can outrun biology… Older people,” he argues, “make more use of higher-order reasoning schemes that emphasize the need for multiple perspectives, allow for compromise, and recognize the limits of knowledge.”
-Despite a decline in fluid intelligence, complicated reasoning that relates to people, moral issues or political institutions improves with age.
-The brain’s most powerful tool is its “ability to quickly scan a vast storehouse of templates for relevant information and past experience to come up with a novel solution to a problem.
-In this context, the mature brain is especially well equipped, which is probably why we still associate wisdom with age.”
+“…when it comes to intelligence, experience can outrun biology… Older people make more use of higher-order reasoning schemes that emphasize the need for multiple perspectives, allow for compromise, and recognize the limits of knowledge.”
+Despite a decline in “fluid intelligence,” complicated reasoning that relates to people, moral issues or political institutions improves with age.”